dolthub/dolt/README.md

 ```

 If you have a repo that you created locally that you now want to push
-to a remote, add a remote exactly like you would with `git`.
+to a remote, add a remote exactly like you would with git.

 ```
 $ dolt remote add origin myname/myRepo